Arqua in TOGAF-Aligned Enterprises

 - Locate T=0 commit boundaries.

-- Define authority, evidence, context, constraints, and state requirements.
+- Define authority, evidence, context, constraints, policy, semantic integrity and state requirements.

 - Produce an Architecture of Record baseline.